-Trevor Neal* makes his company debut in the 2017-18 season, joining OSJ’s resident company.
-Mr. Neal will appear as Rambaldo in Puccini’s La rondine and Germont in Verdi’s La traviata.
-Roles performed recently Killian in Der Freischutz with Virginia Opera, Sciarrone in Puccini’s Tosca with Opera North, and the Bonze in Puccini’s Madame Butterfly with Ash Lawn Opera.
+Trevor Neal* returns as a member of the resident company in the 2018-19 season, appearing as Gardiner in Heggie’s Moby-Dick and Sharpless in Puccini’s Madama Butterfly.
+During the 2017-18 season, Mr. Neal appeared as Rambaldo in Puccini’s La rondine and Germont in Verdi’s La traviata.
+Other roles performed recently include Killian in Der Freischutz with Virginia Opera, Sciarrone in Puccini’s Tosca with Opera North, and the Bonze in Puccini’s Madame Butterfly with Ash Lawn Opera.

 He was member of the Herndon Foundation Emerging Artist program at Virginia Opera for the 2015/2016 season, where he covered Mars/Morpheus in Orpheus in the Underworld and Dutchman in The Flying Dutchman.
 Previously, he was a Young Artist at Opera North where he performed the role of Henry Davis in Kurt Weill’s Street Scene and covered the role of Germont in Verdi’s La traviata.